April 15th meeting will be held @ Kevin Brady Community Center. Doors open at 5:30

 General Meetings

-The Woodlands Area Quilt Guild meets on the first Wednesday evening of each month at the Kevin Brady Community Center, 2250 Buckthorne Place, Grogan's Mill Village Center, The Woodlands, TX 77380.
+The Woodlands Area Quilt Guild meets each month at the Kevin Brady Community Center, 2250 Buckthorne Place, Grogan's Mill Village Center, The Woodlands, TX 77380.

 Board Meetings